Are you a new teacher ready to create high school English lesson plans? High school language arts lesson plans contain many pieces.

-And I’ll give you a bit more, but I’ll preface it with this: this is my process.
-Everyone has their own way of creating lesson plans.
-Sometimes it helps to have a model.
+And I’ll give you a bit more, but I’ll preface it with this: This is my process for creating lesson plans for high school English.
+Everyone has their own way of creating English lesson plans for high school.
+Sometimes looking at another teacher’s methods helps to have a model.
 Take what works, make some of it yours, discard the rest.

 When starting high school English lesson plans, I approach it in this manner.

 Get your concrete tools.
 Let’s say you have materials: textbooks, standards, and any student materials.
 Hopefully you have a guide of some sort, like a curriculum map.
 Perhaps a mentor or other teacher loaned you copies of lesson plans.
 If you have a guide of some sort, a resource to consult, this will give you a starting point.

 Know your time frame.
 If you’re making a lesson plan for one class period, you need to map out 50, 85, or however many minutes.
 Do you need to start class a certain way?
 I once was at a school where teachers needed to have a ‘menu’ on the board so that students could see the day’s plan.

 Finally, understand what your school expects from you.
 Some schools allow teachers to choose their materials to meet standards.
 Other schools require teachers use certain texts.
 Before you write lesson plans for high school English, ask what (if anything) you must teach.

 Gather any facts of your lesson plans before you begin.

 Common ways include writing in a journal or bell ringers.
 It’s a personal preference, and each class has individual needs.
 My students start with a daily activity.
 Providing them with a concrete start to the class gives them a routine which eliminates some anxiety.
 Then, I can take attendance and settle students.